-• the voltage limits of Figure 2F measured across a 5 000 Ω \pm 2 % resistor in the event of a single fault (see 1.4.14) within the equipment, [D2] except the limits after 200 ms specified in Figure 2F are replaced by the limits of M.3.1.4.
+• the voltage limits of Figure 2F measured across a 5 000 Ω ± 2 % resistor in the event of a single fault (see 1.4.14) within the equipment.

 NOTE 4 Telegraph and teletypewriter signals may be present on existing TELECOMMUNICATION NETWORKS.
 However, these signals are considered to be obsolescent and their characteristics are not considered in this standard.